motech/motech/docs/source/modules/event.rst

 Description
 ===========

-The Event module allows to create listener and assign action to event.
+The Event module allows to create a listener, that contains an action, triggered by firing an event.
 The module is using :code:`MotechEvent` to provide event with specific data that can be sent by any MOTECH module (using :code:`EventRelay`) when an event is fired.
-The module is using ActiveMQ to support the event execution.
+The module is using ActiveMQ for delivery of the events.
 It is possible to register your own callback function using :code:`EventCallbackService`.

 MotechEvent
 ===========

-The Event module use :code:`MotechEvent` to store information about fired event.
+The Event module uses :code:`MotechEvent` to store information about fired event.
 Instance of this class can be sent by any module to a specific handler to fire an event.
-Every module can also be a subscriber of an event and receiving events to fire.
+Every module can also be a subscriber of an event and receive events to handle.

 Main fields of :code:`MotechEvent`: